What you and businesses can and cannot do during the outbreak and what happens if you break these new laws.

-Meeting with people from outside your household or extended household is only allowed outdoors while maintaining physical distancing, as the risk of transmission of the virus is much greater indoors.
+Meeting with people from outside your household or extended household for shopping is only allowed outdoors while maintaining physical distancing, as the risk of transmission of the virus is much greater indoors.

 Indoor shopping should only be done alone or with people in your household or extended household (if you have formed one).

 What if I’m shielding, can I go to the shops?